srsolutionsag/PegasusHelper/README.md

 Update and activate the plugin in the ILIAS Plugin Administration

 3. Get the API Secret
 3.1 Go to the ILIAS Plugin Administration
-3.2 Choose the Action 'Configure' of the REST Plugin 3.3 Click the Button 'Start Administration Panel'
+3.2 Choose the Action 'Configure' of the REST Plugin
+3.3 Click the Button 'Start Administration Panel'
-3.4 Click the Button 'Manage API-Keys and Authorization Schemes' 3.5 Click the Button 'Modify' at the row 'ilias_pegasus'
+3.4 Click the Button 'Manage API-Keys and Authorization Schemes'
+3.5 Click the Button 'Modify' at the row 'ilias_pegasus'

-###Contact
+##Contact
 studer + raimann ag
-Waldeggstrasse 72
-3097 Liebefeld
+Farbweg 9
+3400 Burgdorf
 Switzerland

 info@studer-raimann.ch